NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 * Signs reports when designated with signing authority.
 * Maintains and calibrates equipment.
 * Reports deficiencies or malfunction to the supervisor.
-* Identifies and reports non-conformities with *Corrective Action*.
+* Identifies and reports non-conformities with [corrective action](#87-corrective-actions-option-a).
 * Corrects non-conformities and potential non-conformities with Quality Management Team oversight.
 * Reports need for improvement on laboratory and/or quality activities on a continuous basis.
 * Receives samples at the Laboratory from customers and samplers.